survivejs/webpack-book/manuscript/building_with_webpack/04_cleaning_build.md

 ## Conclusion

 Often you work with webpack like this.
 First you identify a problem and then find a plugin to tackle it.
 It is entirely fine to solve these type of issues outside of webpack, but webpack can often handle them as well.

-I will show you how to deploy the project in the next chapter.
-After that we will move onto build optimization.